SerdoSchofield/p5-Convert-Spreadsheet-TBXmin/README.md

 A pre-configuration module has been added to walk the user through this process, should they prefer not to do it manually.

-To use this module, simply download this package, and via command promt navigate into the 'lib/Convert/TBX/' directory.
+To use this module, simply download this package, and via command prompt navigate into the 'lib/Convert/TBX/' directory.
 Then, run the perl script 'config.pm' as shown:

 	'-$ perl config.pm <input file (the spreadsheet you wish to configure)>'